schmengler/magento-audit/README.md

  - `rewrite-conflicts.xml`: Conflicting class rewrites
  - `phpcs.csv`: Report from code sniffer about coding standard violations and possible problems

+### Global Usage

+You can also put magento-audit outside of a Magento repository, for example in your home directory.
+Then you need to specify the Magento root directory as follows:

+    ./generate-reports.sh -r /path/to/magento

+The reports will still be gathered in `var/audit` within the Magento root

 ## License

 MIT